 - Pinpoints transition issues between school systems (British to IB, American to British, French to British etc), countries, hemispheres;

 - Decodes exams and scores (IGCSE, IB, SAT, AP, etc);

 - Separates the bogus from the legit (accreditation agencies, alleged inspections etc)

-So how do GSGI editors know what they know about schools?
+So how do GSGI writers know what they know about schools?

-From countless interviews with other parents and finally her own visit to the school and interviews with as many people as possible there (teachers, principal, college councilors, students, etc).
+From countless interviews with other parents and finally his/her own visit to the school and interviews with as many people as possible there (teachers, principal, college councillors, students, etc).

 The reviews are straightforward and written in a conversational way.
 In fact, exactly as one would chat in person.
 That less-than-grave approach can be startling to schools, but all schools are given time and opportunity to comment on their reviews.

 Since 'good' can mean many things to parents with all kinds of children, when the GSGI says 'good,' it means any school that parents would move to be close to, or change their lives in some way to get their children into it.
 Reviews are written as if one parent who liked the school were recommending it, warts and all, to another parent...and in such a way that parents can read between the lines to determine whether it is right for their child.

 It might be an intensely competitive academic school – perfect for the highly motivated overachiever, or it might be a school that somehow finds a place for every type of student – even the class clown who’s a bit bolshie on sports or shows a distinct lack of zeal for his homework.
 The thing is that the parents and students there really love it.